ArtRabbit/freshers/src/pages/career-spotlight-practical-measures-on-becoming-an-established-artist.md

 * Write a description and basic archival info
 * Record the status of the work, is it lend, on show, sold?

 To make it easier for you to start, we created this downloadable template that lays out everything you need to include.
-Click through to download it.
+The template is licensed under Attribution-ShareAlike 4.0 International (CC BY-SA 4.0), which means you are free to share, copy and adapt with attribution to ArtRabbit, and share-alike.

 ## [Download inventory template](https://docs.google.com/spreadsheets/d/1uIN91CcL0-qHQ82wisGLun6I5CY1IfjGUUdogL_k8ds/edit#gid=270933523)